20th (Light) Division: Third Battle of Ypres

 The division concentrated south east of Amiens on 1 July for rest and retraining.
 The artillery marched to the Ypres salient over the first two weeks of July, here the two brigades rejoined the 93rd (Army) artillery brigade in the XIV Corps artillery group and covered the corps front between the Ypres-Pilckem road and the canal in the north of the salient, where 20th division had been in 1916.
 The gun batteries and ammunition column suffered casualties from German counter battery fire.
 The rest of the division arrived on 20 July and went into the XIV corps area as a reserve.
 On 25 July 10th and 11th K.R.R.C. and 10th R.B. were detached to 38th (Welsh) Division as carrying parties and the 59th and 217th machine gun companies were also sent forward.

 On 30 and 31 July the 59th Brigade, 83rd engineer company and the 11th D.L.I. went forward to positions west and south of Elverdinghe, some 2 mi west of the front line and the artillery fired fixed and rolling barrages for the advance of the Guards and 38th divisions during the Battle of Pilckem Ridge.
-The subsequent advance of the artillery to the Yesr canal was made difficult by the rain that fell from the afternoon of 31 July to 3 August.
+The subsequent advance of the artillery to the Yers canal was made difficult by the rain that fell from the afternoon of 31 July to 3 August.
 On 6 August the division relieved the 38th (Welsh), with the 61st brigade in the front along 1000 yd of the Steenbeek with its left on the railway line.